Customer leaves $5,600 tip at US restaurant

-Washington, Dec 22 : A customer left a whopping $5,600 tip at a restaurant in the US state of Ohio, which allowed the establishment’s 28-person staff to take home $200 each, a media report said.
+Washington: A customer left a whopping $5,600 (414440.88 INR) tip at a restaurant in the US state of Ohio, which allowed the establishment’s 28-person staff to take home $200 each, a media report said.

 In a Facebook post, Moussa Salloukh, the owner of Souk Mediterranean Kitchen & Bar in Toledo, said the generosity left staffers cry tears of joy, the Daily Mail said in its report published on Monday.